pramodk/spack-deployment/README.md

-# Deploying Spack stack on BBP RH 6.9 #
+# Deploying Spack stack on BBP RH 6.9 Cluster #

 These are brief instructions to deploy entire software stack using Jenkins infrastructure with RH 6.9 node.